-By now you know that our brains change constantly in response to interactions with others and our environments.
-You also know that practice and repetition is the key to changing brain patterns.
-So, in order to receive the most benefit from the neuromat ®, the goal should be to do at least 5-10 rotations one way, then turn around and do the same number of rotations the other way.
+Our brains constantly change in response to our interactions with others and interactions with our environments.
+Practice and repetition are the keys to changing brain patterns.
+In order to receive the most benefit from the neuromat®, do at least 5-10 rotations one way, then turn around and do the same number of rotations the other way.
 Do this a few times during the day.
-10 minutes 2x/day for 30 days should be sufficient enough to ensure new neural connections.
 Remember, we all learn at different paces.
-Some may take longer, just be patient and be consistent.
-Also, feel free to be creative and use the neuromat ® in many different ways.
-Here are just a few suggestions on using our figure eight mat.
+Some may take longer, some shorter.
+Be patient and be consistent.
+Feel free to be creative and use the neuromat® in many different ways.

 Hold your baby securely in your arms.
 For small infants, position the body on your forearms and cradle the head with your palms.
 Safety first!
 Once your baby is secure, engage in face to face interaction.
 Slowly begin walking on the mat and follow the colors from red, to orange, then yellow and green.
 Encourage the head to stay in the mid-line of his/her body while maintaining eye contact with the adult.
 When the head tilts in the direction of the movement, STOP.
 Wait until the head realigns with the body.
 Encourage the baby to look at your face, then begin walking again.
 Keep doing this until the baby is able to maintain his/her head in the mid-line without tilting in the direction of the movement.
 Walk 5-10 times in one direction and then switch directions.
 This may take days or even weeks until the brain is able to tolerate the movement.
 Be patient.
 Remember you are exercising the brain and encouraging bilateral brain activity.